Our authors are the heart and soul of kt literary and we’re thrilled to work with all of them.

 Josie Bloss, a third-generation band geek, attended the University of Michigan, where she was a member of the best college marching band in the country and a staff reporter for the Michigan Daily.
 She also spent a year at the University of St. Andrews in Scotland.
 When not mining her high school journals for material and wishing there were marching band options for adults, Josie enjoys theater and karaoke.
 She is the author of BAND GEEK LOVE (Flux, July 2008), BAND GEEKED OUT (Flux, April 2009), ALBATROSS (Flux, February 2010), which Meg Cabot calls “Taut and emotionally wrenching”, and FAKING FAITH (Flux, November 2011).

 Elizabeth Briggs is a full-time geek who loves sci-fi movies, video games, and books of all genres.
 She goes to Comic Con every year, and in her spare time she volunteers with dog rescue groups.
 She graduated from UCLA and lives in Los Angeles with her husband and five fluffy white dogs.
 She’s still hoping to be a Jedi when she grows up.
 Her debut NA novel MORE THAN MUSIC was published in June 2014.

 Erin was born and raised in the suburbs of New York City.
 She “read” her first book at four months, according to family legend, and it’s been impossible to pry her away from a good book since.
 After she exhausted her local library’s shelves of everything young adult and fantasy, she started writing her own novels.
 Years and writing workshops later, she graduated from Carnegie Mellon University with a B.A. in English and Creative Writing.
 She is a self-proclaimed nerd who loves to ski and is determined to make the perfect gluten-free cookie.
 Erin lives and writes in Brooklyn, New York with her husband and cat.

 Alexandra Duncan is a librarian by day and writer by night.
 She lives with her husband and two monstrous, furry cats in the mountains of Western North Carolina.
 She holds a B.A. in Creative Writing from the University of North Carolina at Asheville, and has been a frequent contributor to The Magazine of Fantasy and Science Fiction.
 She loves anything that gets her hands dirty – pie-baking, leatherworking, gardening, drawing, and rolling sushi, to name a few.
 You can visit her online at http://alexandraduncanlit.blogspot.com/.
-Her debut novel SALVAGE will be published by Greenwillow Books (HarperCollins) in Winter 2014.
+Her debut novel SALVAGE was published by Greenwillow Books (HarperCollins) in Winter 2014.

 S. Terrell French grew up in near Washington, D.C. and spent her summers running barefoot in the forest.
 She graduated from Harvard College and Berkeley Law, and once spent two months as a Forest Service volunteer in Misty Fiords National Monument in Alaska.
 She currently lives in the very foggiest part of San Francisco with her husband and three children and divides her time between writing and environmental law.
 Her debut novel OPERATION REDWOOD won the 2010 John and Patricia Beatty Award, which “honors the author of a distinguished book for children or young adults that best promotes an awareness of California and its people.”

 Carrie Harris is a geek-of-all-trades and proud of it.
 She’s always been a bit of a brain, so she wrote a zombie book — BAD TASTE IN BOYS.
 And she has hair, so she wrote a werewolf book next — BAD HAIR DAY.
 Sadly, she’s not a demon-fighting derby girl, but that didn’t stop her from tackling her next book, DEMON DERBY.
 Carrie lives with her ninja-doctor husband and three monster-obsessed children.
 Learn more about her at carrieharrisbooks.com.